phpMussel/phpMussel/_docs/readme.zh.md

 - "sd_siglen_max"

 "fail_silently"
 - Should phpMussel report when签名files are missing or corrupted?
 If fail_silently是disabled，missing和corrupted文件will be reported on scanning，和if fail_silently是enabled，missing和corrupted文件will be ignored，with scanning reporting为those文件that there aren't any problems.
 This should generally be left alone unless you're experiencing crashes或类似problems.
-0 = Disabled，1 = Enabled [Default]。
+0 = Disabled，1 = Enabled 【标准】。

 "fail_extensions_silently"
 - Should phpMussel report when extensions are missing?
 If fail_extensions_silently是disabled，missing extensions will be reported on scanning，和if fail_extensions_silently是enabled，missing extensions will be ignored，with scanning reporting为those文件that there aren't any problems.
 Disabling this directive may potentially increase your security，but may also lead to an increase of false positives.
-0 = Disabled，1 = Enabled [Default]。
+0 = Disabled，1 = Enabled 【标准】。

 "detect_adware"
 - Should phpMussel parse签名for detecting adware?
-0 = No，1 = Yes [Default]。
+0 = No，1 = Yes 【标准】。

 "detect_joke_hoax"
 - Should phpMussel parse签名for detecting joke/hoax malware/viruses?
-0 = No，1 = Yes [Default]。
+0 = No，1 = Yes 【标准】。

 "detect_pua_pup"
 - Should phpMussel parse签名for detecting PUAs/PUPs?
-0 = No，1 = Yes [Default]。
+0 = No，1 = Yes 【标准】。

 "detect_packer_packed"
 - Should phpMussel parse签名for detecting packers和packed data?
-0 = No，1 = Yes [Default]。
+0 = No，1 = Yes 【标准】。

 "detect_shell"
 - Should phpMussel parse签名for detecting shell scripts?
-0 = No，1 = Yes [Default]。
+0 = No，1 = Yes 【标准】。

 "detect_deface"
 - Should phpMussel parse签名for detecting defacements和defacers?
-0 = No，1 = Yes [Default]。
+0 = No，1 = Yes 【标准】。

 ####"files" （类别）
 File handling configuration。